Taxpayers warned over HMRC charging £3.5 billion too much26

 Last night, tax experts told Moore News of their shock at the £3.5bn overpayment, which averages £625 too much per taxpayer going to HMRC.

-'Everybody should check they're not among the HMRC overpayers'
+'Contractors should check they're not among the HMRC overpayers'

 Carolyn Walsh, a former tax officer, told Moore News that HMRC isn't required to flag up overpayments, because it expects everyone to correct any errors via their Personal Tax Account.